BharathKumarAI/DVC-Project/README.md

 ├── LICENCE                         # LICENCE details of the project ├── init_setup.sh                   # script to initiate the project
 ├── setup.cfg                       # configuration file for setuptools. much of this configuration may be able to move to pyproject.toml. (optional)
 └── setup.py                        # build script for setuptools.
-It tells setuptools about your package (such as the name and version) as well as which code files to include (optional).
+It tells setuptools about your package (such as the name and version) as well as which code files to include (optional) - converts src as module.
 ```

 **Note:** Refer packaging details [here](https://packaging.python.org/en/latest/tutorials/packaging-projects/)